-UK public sector organisations have a long way to go before achieving digital transformation.
+UK public sector organisations have some way to go before achieving full digital transformation.
 Implementation can be slow due to a lack of leadership, universal understanding or even budgetary issues.
 Front-end digital services have been implemented in many public authorities, helping to cut costs and cater to the needs of everyday citizens.
 Nonetheless, a lot of these systems are only at the data-entry level and don’t represent true integration.

 Digital and cultural transformation - two sides of the same coin - doesn’t happen without dedicated change management.
 The issue is that the technology is out there, but it’s taking time for leaders to capitalise upon it.
 So how can you work to drive change management in local government?

 Integrating emerging technologies and dynamic front end services isn’t always a walk in the park.
 It takes time and a lot of effort.
 However, by investing in a dynamic internal culture to match and support those changes, we can mitigate a lot of the risks associated with digital transformation.